altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "I won't fail again!"<br/>

-Altina deftly held the reins with just her right hand, controlling the speed of the horses.
+Altina deftly held the reins with just her right hand, controlling the speed of the horses.<br/>

 They had gotten into trouble before because a horse had its leg injured, so they were using two horses this time.
-It was an extravagant carriage that even had headlights which used oil lamps.
+It was an extravagant carriage that even had headlights which used oil lamps.<br/>

-The insides were loaded with food and clothes; these were necessary items for negotiation.
+The insides were loaded with food and clothes; these were necessary items for negotiation.<br/>

-Because they were off the road, the surface was uneven.
+Because they were off the road, the surface was uneven.<br/>

 "Woah!?"<br/>

-Regis almost fell off the driver's seat, grabbing on to his armrest for dear life.
+Regis almost fell off the driver's seat, grabbing on to his armrest for dear life.<br/>

 "Wait, don't fall off."<br/>